GoMyCodeAfrica/fullstackjs-course/15.3 Communication between components/06 state.md

 ![](img/state.png)

-## Exercice:
-Create a Countdown component which takes number of seconds as input (through props) and render a countdown to 0.

-## Exercise:
-Create a Click component wich every time you click the penguin the state change +1 .
+* Create a Click component wich every time you click the penguin the state change +1 .

 ![](img/penguin.jpg)